Overview of the Specialty Chemicals Industry

 Please contact us using the sales link found to the right on this page for additional information on this option, or if you would prefer not to purchase online.

-had a market share of about 36%; the ten largest segments accounted for 62% of total annual specialty chemicals sales.
+In 2012, the world's five largest specialty chemicals segments—specialty polymers, industrial and institutional cleaners, construction chemicals, electronic chemicals, and flavors and fragrances—had a market share of about 36%; the ten largest segments accounted for 62% of total annual specialty chemicals sales.
 Each specialty chemicals business segment comprises several subsegments, each with individualized product, market and competitive profiles.

-are favorable because the outlook for the corresponding end-use industries has brightened.
+Growth prospects for several specialty chemicals segments—notably mining chemicals, specialty polymers (high-performance thermoplastics), emission control catalysts and electronic chemicals (IC process and PCB chemicals)—are favorable because the outlook for the corresponding end-use industries has brightened.
 Segments such as cosmetic chemicals, flavors and fragrances, and nutraceutical ingredients owe their auspicious prospects to rising levels of disposable income in the developing world and renewed (if less than robust) consumer spending in North America, Western Europe and Japan.